“Jesus sent out his disciples two by two to preach the good news. They took nothing with them.” Mark 6:7-13.

-I met Patrick at the steps of the rectory of Saint Vincent Ferrer Church, on Lexington Avenue, New York City.
-It was on February 11, 1984, and a time of decision in my own life, since I was taking my chances to go west, and a teaching position at Saint Mary’s College.
-On that particular day, Patrick, along with Brother Raphael Patton were in New York, and among those “sizing me up” for the appointment to the faculty at Saint Mary’s.
+I met Patrick at the steps of the rectory of Saint Vincent Ferrer Church on Lexington Avenue, New York City.
+It was on February 11, 1984, and a time of decision in my own life, since I took my chances to go west, and a teaching position at Saint Mary’s College.
+On that particular day, Patrick, along with Brother Raphael Patton, was in New York, and among those “sizing me up” for the appointment to the faculty at Saint Mary’s.

-Months later, after I had arrived on campus, I began to appreciate more deeply how Patrick’s vision and his personal commitment to the Saint Mary’s college community made all the difference in the world to students, friends, colleagues, and me.
+Months later, after I arrived on campus, I began to appreciate how Patrick’s vision and his commitment to the Saint Mary’s College community made all the difference in the world to students, friends, colleagues, and me.

 Father John Paul Forte preached on Saint Mark’s gospel and made the point that the gospel writer was in awe of Saint Peter’s faith.

-Much the way we are in awe of Father Pat’s efforts over many years.
-Somehow the “word must be made flesh” and since we are the “body of Christ,” each of us is called to this service on behalf of the Lord.
+Much the way, we are in awe of Father Pat’s efforts over many years.
+We are the “body of Christ,” and each person is called to this service on behalf of the Lord.

-One more point, and the selling moment for me.
 Father John Paul mentions a time of healing in Mark’s gospel – where there are so many in the room, that a person is lifted high, and hoisted down from an open roof to feel the healing power of the Lord.
 The open roof is a sign of how Christ must be made accessible to everyone in need.
-Father Pat made Christ accessible in his efforts these fifty years of priestly service.
+Father Pat made Christ available in his efforts these fifty years of priestly service.

-Most remarkably for those of us in the congregation, Father John Paul sang the verse: “I will arise and go to Jesus.
+Most remarkably, Father John Paul sang the verse for those of us in the congregation: “I will arise and go to Jesus.
 He will embrace me in his arms, in the arms of my Savior.”

-At the conclusion of the Mass, Nancy Greenfield, a co-worker with Pat in the Stanford campus ministry told remarkable, funny stories about “Little Leo” whose “down to earth” style and ability to be “shocked by nothing” provided the life-lessons essential to young people as we mature in consequences, responsibility and forgiveness.
+Nancy Greenfield, a co-worker with Pat in the Stanford campus ministry, told stories about “Little Leo” whose “down to earth” style and his ability to be “shocked by nothing” provided the life-lessons so helpful to young people.

 After the Mass, we gathered on the lawn of the Dominican residence for lunch, thanks to the generous spirit of Brian Stevens, one of the many Saint Mary’s alumni there.
 The now “old Gaels” included Jennifer and Jerry Horan, Erin and Shawn Pynes, Kristine and Terry Kvochak – what a blast!

-In this short time he has changed the face of the papacy and has given a breath of hope to many.
-He has not done this by turning the Church upside down nor has he made many substantive changes to speak of.
-But he has simplified, humanized and captured the world with a simple kindness….
-If I sound excited it is because I am.
-The Church needs a human face and Pope Francis has invited us to walk with him in finding and presenting such a gift.
+In this short time, he has changed the papacy’s face and has given us a breath of hope.
+He has not done this by turning the Church upside down, nor has he made many substantive changes.
+But he has simplified, humanized, and captured the world with simple kindness.
+If I sound excited, it is because I am.
+The Church needs a human face, and Pope Francis has invited us to walk with him in finding and presenting such a gift.

 Such are your gifts of grace and kindness, Patrick.